Nidd Aqueduct: History

-In 1892 Parliamentary Powers were granted for the City of Bradford to dam the River Nidd and its tributary Stone Beck in upper Nidderdale, and to build a conduit that delivered the water by gravity to Chellow Heights in Bradford.
+The Bradford Corporation Waterworks Act 1892 (55 & 56 Vict. c. cxxxii) gave the City of Bradford powers to dam the River Nidd and its tributary Stone Beck in upper Nidderdale, and to build a conduit that delivered the water by gravity to Chellow Heights in Bradford.
 As Bradford has no major rivers running through it, the city needed fresh water for drinking and to be able to process wool (fulling).
 At that time, both Nidderdale and Bradford were in the West Riding of Yorkshire.

 The first two reservoirs, Hayden Carr and Gouthwaite, were constructed in the early 1890s.
 Work started at Hayden Carr in 1894 by Morrison and Mason of Edinburgh.
 In 1893 John Best & Son started at Gouthwaite Reservoir further downstream, a compensation reservoir constructed so that the water supply to the lower Nidd valley would not be interrupted by work on the upper dams.
-In 1904 Bradford Water Works Corporation initiated the building of the next reservoir in the scheme in upper Nidderdale.
+In 1904 Bradford Corporation Waterworks initiated the building of the next reservoir in the scheme in upper Nidderdale.
 Angram reservoir was also constructed by John Best & Son, to a design by Bradford's city engineer, James Watson.
 The aqueduct was constructed by Morrison & Mason Ltd.

 When Angram was nearing completion, Bradford Corporation decided to construct a larger dam at Scar House, which would incorporate and submerge the Hayden Carr reservoir.
 Scar House Reservoir was started in 1920 with direct labour under the control of James Watson's successor, Lewis Mitchell, and completed in 1936.
 The new reservoir required the construction of a new tunnel from Scar House to How Stean Beck, which was started in 1929 by the Hoare family.